OneEyedSi/dotNetConsoleMenu/README.md

 The ConsoleMenu library targets **.NET 2.0** to make it as broadly usable as possible.

 ## NuGet Package
 If required, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget) for Visual Studio.
-Then, in Visual Studio, open the solution to add the package to and use the Package Manager Console to install [GoldConsoleMenu](https://www.nuget.org/packages/GoldConsoleMenu/):
+Then, in Visual Studio, open the solution to add the package to and use the Package Manager Console to install [Gold.ConsoleMenu](https://www.nuget.org/packages/Gold.ConsoleMenu/):

-    PM> Install-Package GoldConsoleMenu
+    PM> Install-Package Gold.ConsoleMenu

 ## A Sample Menu